-First of all, a priori, the case for the existence of moral hazard in LIA policy is weaker than in pre-default situations, where every effort is made to avoid default, and the amount of resources committeed in bailouts is much larger than in any conceivable application of LIA policy.
-Second, in the same way that debtor moral hazard has been found to be weak or non-existent in pre-default situations70, given that incumbent governments are held responsible for the crisis by their constituents and do not reap any "profits" from their presumed misdeeds, debtor moral hazard cannot be a relevant concern in the implementation of LIA policy.
+First of all, a priori, the case for the existence of moral hazard in LIA policy is weaker than in predefault situations, where every effort is made to avoid default, and the amount of resources committed in bailouts is much larger than in any conceivable application of LIA policy.
+Second, in the same way that debtor moral hazard has been found to be weak or non-existent in pre-default situations (see Kamin, 2002; Lane and Phillips, 2000; and Zhang, 1999), given that incumbent governments are held responsible for the crisis by their constituents and do not reap any "profits" from their presumed misdeeds, debtor moral hazard cannot be a relevant concern in the implementation of LIA policy.

 Of course, it may be argued that if the financing provided is too generous the country will have less incentives to pursue appropriate, but unpopular, policies.
 Moreover, the financing provided by the IMF will reduce the pressure on the sovereign's foreign exchange reserves and fiscal situation, with the possible effect of diminishing the debtor government's incentives to reach a restructuring agreement rapidly.
 This is a clearly a moral hazard side-effect, but its relevance should not be overestimated.
-A moderate amount of net financing cannot change the incentives faced by a country with a pronounced balance of payments deficit71 and an enourmous debt that is already in default.
+A moderate amount of net financing cannot change the incentives faced by a country with a pronounced balance of payments deficit and an enormous debt that is already in default.